mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step9.md

 `kubectl get node --selector='!node-role.kubernetes.io/master'`{{execute}}

-As you can see, ``--selector` could come in very handy when sorting through or filtering thousands of pods with different labels.
+As you can see, ``--selector` could come in very handy when identifying thousand of pods with different labels.